yedhink/bashed-on-a-feeling/README.md

 # bashed-on-a-feeling
-a minamalistic and fast git prompt purely made in bash.
+### a minamalistic and fast git prompt purely written in bash.

 inspiration from the `terminalparty` theme of `OMZ` and the need for a minimalistic "git" prompt for version control , these two forces drove me to create this.
 Also this too ["Ooga-chaka, ooga-ooga"](https://youtu.be/NrI-UBIB8Jki) ;)

 ## what do those symbols mean?